cerberustesting/cerberus-core/compositions/cerberus-glassfish-mysql/README.md

-`14848`          | the Glassfish administration console access port `13306`          | the MySQL database access port `14444`          | the Selenium Grid access port
+`14848`          | the Glassfish administration console access port `13306`          | the MySQL database access port `14444`          | the Selenium Grid access port `15900`          | the VNC server access to the Mozilla Firefox Selenium node `25900`          | the VNC server access to the Google Chrome Selenium node

 ### Mapped volumes